-WWW.
-Ballac

-Exercise 5 - link W1, W2, W3, W4, W5
+Exercise 5 - linked with Exercise 4

 Assessment objectives W1, W2, W3, W4, W5

 Task Summary writing.
 Candidates write a 70-word summary about an aspect or aspects of the passage.
 They make use of the notes they made in Exercise 4.

 Total marks 5